hayamizu-lab/tree-child-orienter/README.md

   * `TC-orientation`: Implementation of our practical exponential algorithm for C-Orientation, adapted to the Tree-Child Orientation problem (Algorithm 1)
   * `TC-orientation-bruteforce-huber2024`: Implementation of the existing exact exponential-time algorithm for C-Orientation  ([Algorithm 2 in Huber et al 2024](https://doi.org/10.1016/j.jcss.2023.103480))
   * `TC-orientation-heuristic`: Implementation of our heuristic method specifically developed for the tree-child orientation problem (Algorithm 2)
-* `Appendix`: Includes a program used to generate the input data for the experiments
+* `Appendix`: Includes a program used to generate the input data for the experiments (see the Appendix of our paper for details)
 * `data`: Contains the input data used for the experiments and the corresponding results
   * `inputs`: Data sets used in the experiments
 * `results`: Full details of the results of Experiments 1, 2 and 3